-At April 30, 2011, our principal sources of liquidity were cash, cash equivalents and marketable securities totaling \$1,525.7 million and net accounts receivable of \$271.0 million.
-In addition, at April 30, 2011 we had a U.S. line of credit facility that permitted unsecured short-term borrowings of up to \$250.0 million.
-During the three months ended April 30, 2011 and 2010, we had no borrowings or repayments on our line of credit facility.
-In May 2011, we entered into a new credit agreement that provides for a \$400 million unsecured revolving credit facility, with an option to request an increase in the amount of the credit facility by up to an additional \$100 million.
-In connection with the execution of the new credit agreement, Autodesk and Citibank terminated the \$250 million U.S. line of credit facility described above.
-This new credit agreement contains customary covenants that could restrict the imposition of liens on our assets, and restrict our ability to incur additional indebtedness or make dispositions of assets if we fail to maintain the financial covenants.
-This new credit facility is available for working capital and general corporate purposes.
-This new line of credit expires in May 2016.
+At October 31, 2011, our principal sources of liquidity were cash, cash equivalents and marketable securities totaling \$1,534.2 million and net accounts receivable of \$259.2 million.
+In addition, at October 31, 2011 we had a line of credit facility that permitted unsecured short-term borrowings of up to \$400.0 million that we entered into in May 2011 and replaced our \$250.0 million line of credit facility that would have expired in August 2012.
+During the three and nine months ended October 31, 2011 and 2010, we had no borrowings or repayments under our current or prior line of credit facility.
+This credit facility is available for working capital and general corporate purposes and expires in May 2016.

 Our cash and cash equivalents are held by diversified financial institutions globally.
 Our primary commercial banking relationship is with Citibank and its global affiliates ("Citibank").
-In addition, Citibank is one of the lead lenders and agent in the syndicate of the \$400.0 million line of credit that we entered into in May 2011.
+In addition, Citibank is one of the lead lenders and agent in the syndicate of our \$400.0 million line of credit.

-The increase in our cash, cash equivalents and marketable securities from \$1,466.9 million at January 31, 2011 to \$1,525.7 million at April 30, 2011 is principally the result of cash generated from operations and the proceeds from the issuance of common stock following stock option exercises.
-These increases to cash, cash equivalents and marketable securities were partially offset by cash used for business combinations, repurchases of our common stock, capital expenditures and other investing activities.
+The increase in our cash, cash equivalents and marketable securities from \$1,466.9 million at January 31, 2011 to \$1,534.2 million at October 31, 2011 is principally the result of cash generated from operations and to a lesser extent, the proceeds from the issuance of common stock following stock option exercises.
+These increases to cash, cash equivalents and marketable securities were partially offset by cash used for repurchases of our common stock, business combinations, capital expenditures, including developed technologies, and other investing activities.
 Cash generated from operations was positively impacted by higher net revenue.

-The primary source for net cash provided by operating activities of \$128.4 million for the three months ended April 30, 2011 was net income of \$69.3 million increased by the effect of non-cash expenses totaling \$50.4 million associated with depreciation and amortization and stock-based compensation.
-In addition, net cash flow provided by changes in operating assets and liabilities was \$8.7 million.
-The primary source of working capital was a decrease in accounts receivable, an increase in deferred revenue and increase in accounts payable.
-Our days sales outstanding in trades receivables was 47 at April 30, 2011 compared to 55 days at January 31, 2011.
-The days sales outstanding decrease relates primarily to seasonality in our maintenance contract renewals; maintenance billings are generally higher in the fourth quarter than in the subsequent year's first quarter.
-The primary working capital uses of cash were for payment of the reduction of the accrued expenses primarily related to our fiscal 2011 employee bonus accrual and fourth quarter fiscal 2011 commissions, and the purchase of shares under the Employee Stock Purchase Plan ("ESP Plan").

-At April 30, 2011, our short-term investment portfolio had an estimated fair value of \$258.4 million and a cost basis of \$254.6 million.
-The portfolio fair value consisted of \$108.5 million invested in commercial paper and corporate securities, \$53.1 million invested in U.S. government agency securities, \$34.5 million invested in mutual funds, \$24.2 million invested in certificates of deposit and time deposits with remaining maturities at the date of purchase greater than 90 days and less than one year, \$26.4 million invested in U.S treasury securities, \$5.0 million invested in sovereign debt, \$6.4 million invested in municipal securities and \$0.3 million invested in other short-term securities.
+The primary source for net cash provided by operating activities of \$398.3 million for the nine months ended October 31, 2011 was net income of \$213.3 million increased by the effect of non-cash expenses totaling \$164.0 million associated with depreciation and amortization and stock-based compensation.
+In addition, net cash flow provided by changes in operating assets and liabilities was \$55.3 million.
+The primary source of working capital was an increase in deferred revenue, a decrease in accounts receivable and an increase in accounts payable.
+Our days sales outstanding in trade receivables was 43 at October 31, 2011 compared to 55 days at January 31, 2011.
+The days sales outstanding decrease relates primarily to seasonality in our subscription contract renewals; subscription billings are generally higher in the fourth quarter in comparison to the rest of our fiscal year.
+The primary working capital uses of cash were for the purchase of shares under the Employee Stock Purchase Plan ("ESP Plan") and payment of the reduction of the accrued expenses primarily related to our fiscal 2011 employee bonus accrual and fourth quarter fiscal 2011 commissions.
+At October 31, 2011, our short-term investment portfolio had an estimated fair value of \$240.3 million and a cost basis of \$239.3 million.
+The portfolio fair value consisted of \$127.0 million invested in commercial paper and corporate securities, \$50.1 million invested in U.S. government agency securities, \$32.7 million invested in municipal securities at the date of purchase greater than 90 days and less than one year and \$0.3 million invested in other short-term securities.

-At April 30, 2011, \$34.5 million of trading securities were invested in a defined set of mutual funds as directed by the participants in our Deferred Compensation Plan (see Note 9, "Deferred Compensation," in the Notes to Condensed Consolidated Financial Statements for further discussion).
+At October 31, 2011, \$32.7 million of trading securities were invested in a defined set of mutual funds as directed by the participants in our Deferred Compensation Plan (see Note 11, "Deferred Compensation," in the Notes to Condensed Consolidated Financial Statements for further discussion).